jonathonchenvert/rust-learning/ch6_enums_and_pattern_matching/README.md

 fn move_player(num_spaces: u8) {}
 ```

-For the first two arms, tha patterns are the literal values `3` and `7`.
+For the first two arms, the patterns are the literal values `3` and `7`.
 The last arm that covers every possible value was chosen to be
 named `other`.
 The code that runs for the `other` arm uses the variable by passing it to the `move_player` function.

 The code compiles, even though it hasn't been listed with all the possible values a `u8` can have, because the last pattern will match all